happypeter/githome/wiki.md

   - don't use the main vent outlet too big, otherwise strong wind may lead to bounce of toliet water https://youtu.be/Y2o8upCxcqA?t=202
   - don't use chimney as main vent, it is upward facing, lose most heat, not easy to install one-way valve
-    - I will seal all the chimneys before winter
+    - I will seal all the chimneys before winter, maybe with spray foam.
+    - other than the roof, the chimney wall also needs to be insulated.
   - don't have a drain you don't use very often, when the water seal dries, it is a smell hole.
   - don't use two tees together, use double tee https://youtu.be/xpsLXmntINE?t=214